 - Run dishwashers and clothes washers only when they are full.
 If you have a water-saver cycle, use it.

 - Adjust the water level of your clothes washer so it matches your load size.

 - Regularly check your toilet, faucets, and pipes for leaks.
 American Water offers leak detection kits, which are available by clicking here for a downloadable .pdf version.
 If you find a leak, have it fixed as soon as possible.
 One simple check -- Check your water meter before and after a one-hour period when no water is being used.
 If the meter changes at all, you probably have a leak.

 Leak Detection Kit (pdf) Leak Detection Kit Spanish (pdf)

 - Consider water and energy-efficient appliances.
+Products and services that have earned theWaterSense label have been certified to be at least 20 percent more efficient without sacrificing performance.
 The USEPA reports that EPA-certified Energy Star washing machines may use 35% less water per load.
 Water-saving shower heads, toilets and faucet aerators can also help cut your water usage.

 - Insulate exposed water pipes with pre-slit foam insulation.
 You’ll enjoy hot water faster and avoid wasting water while it heats up.